 pamarith performs the arithmetic on each pair of identically located tuples in the two input images.

-The arithmetic operation is in all cases fundamentally a function from two integers to an integer.
+The arithmetic operation is in all cases fundamentally a function from two integers to an integer (but see below - the functions are defined in ways that you can effectively e.g. add real numbers).
 The operation is performed on two tuples as follows.
 The two input images must have the same depth, or one of them must have depth one. pamarith fails if one of these is not the case.